Caluco

 Caluco is a city and municipality in the Sonsonate department of El Salvador.
 According to the 2007 Population and Housing Census, it has a population of 9,139.

 History

 Caluco was a producer of cocoa.

+Caluco, which in colonial times was at the peak of Salvadoran cocoa production and export, also holds a treasure of cultural heritage: the ruins of the first church in El Salvador.

 Area

-The municipality is 51.43 km² (19.86 mi²) large.
+The municipality is 51.43 km2 (19.86 mi2) large.